ChristopherDocherty/MgO-Crystal-Model/README.md

 # PHYS4061 - MgO & Ne crystal modeling

 This project can simulate crystal structure and apply periodic boundary conditions to better simulate the behaviour of individual atoms in a lattice structure.
 This allows for relaxation through conjugate gradient and steepest descent methods.
+The report can be found in this repo.

 Dependencies: